 As for the mushrooms, just about any variety will do, even those cultivate button mushrooms that can be a bit boring.
 Of course, wild mushrooms will give the dish all the more character.
 This time, I used a mixture of oyster mushrooms and the ones that Italians call chiodini, meaning ‘little nails’ or pioppini.
 I think the name in English is black polar mushrooms.
 Their scientific name is Lyophyllum shimeji, and I believe that they are Japanese in origin.
 You can also used dried mushroom, which will give the dish a more intense mushroom flavor or, using an old trick I learned from Marcella Hazan, mix some dried porcini and their liquid with cultivate mushrooms to mimic the flavor of the real deal.

-The original recipe that inspired this dish was a veal chop recipes that I found long ago in Giuliano Bugialli’s Foods of Italy.
+The original recipe that inspired these pork chops with mushrooms was a veal chop recipe that I found long ago in Giuliano Bugialli’s Foods of Italy.
 The original, if I remember correctly, called for browining the veal chops in butter rather than oil and using, of course, fresh porcini mushrooms.
 The dish comes from Emilia-Romagna, which may be obvious from the generous use of butter and cream.
 Unfortunately, I seem to have misplaced that book somewhere, but this recipe—for reasons you may well imagine—stuck in mind…